Dynamical quantum phase transition in a bosonic system with long-range interactions: Quench Dynamics

 \subsection{Loschmidt echo and correlation function}

 In the previous section, we have depicted the appearance of the dynamical quantum phase transition, based on the vanishing of the gap in the single-particle spectrum.
 Such a dynamical quantum phase transition is also connected to the appearance of dynamical singularities in the Loschmidt echo rate function.
-In order to characterise such singularities, we will now focus on the dynamics of the system after a quench across the critical boundary $\gcdyn$.
+In order to characterize such singularities, we will now focus on the dynamics of the system after a quench across the critical boundary $\gcdyn$.

 Let us consider an initial pure state in the ordered phase with vanishing initial gap $\Delta_0 = \mu_0 - \muc = 0$ and, suddenly, quench the system into the disordered finite-gap region $\Delta_f = \muf - \muc > 0$.
 In principle, a quench in the opposite direction from the gapped to the gapless phase may also be considered.
 However, in the latter case, the study is complicated by the divergence of the characteristic time scale of the system $1/\omf$, given by Eq.\,\eqref{eq:xi}, in the $k\to 0$ limit.
-Indeed, the critical behaviour is only influenced by the zero mode and, therefore, the time at which the first non-analytic cusp appears is proportional to $1/\sqrt{\gap}$, which diverges for disorder-order quenches.
+Indeed, the critical behavior is only influenced by the zero mode and, therefore, the time at which the first nonanalytic cusp appears is proportional to $1/\sqrt{\gap}$, which diverges for disorder-order quenches.

 Thus, our focus will remain on order-to-disorder quenches with $g_0 < \gc$ and terminating in the gapped phase $\gf > \gcdyn$.
-When studying such dynamics, one shall consider that the spherical model will display a finite order parameter $g_0 < \gc$, at least in the thermodynamic limit.
-The dynamics of the order parameter is coupled to that of the $k\neq0$ quantum modes, similarly to the case of the $O(n)$ models\,\cite{weidinger_dynamical_2017}.
-However, since our study will be carried out within the framework of the step approximation, we can safely discard the contribution of the order parameter as it equilibrates to zero for $\gf > \gcdyn$ in the long-time limit, where the approximation becomes valid.
+When studying such dynamics, one shall consider that the spherical model will display a finite order parameter for $g_0 < \gc$, at least in the thermodynamic limit.
+The dynamics of the order parameter are coupled to that of the $k\neq0$ quantum modes, similarly to the case of the $O(n)$ models\,\cite{weidinger_dynamical_2017}.
+Equations of motion for the order parameter do not appear in our canonical transformation framework, but they can be obtained employing a time-dependent variational approximation\,\cite{cooper1986quantum}, which describes the dynamics of quadratic models exactly.
+However, the resulting equations of motion become numerically demanding and do not allow for the explicit introduction of the step approximation, so that it is more convenient to discard the order parameter contribution to the dynamics.
+Indeed, since our study will be carried out within the framework of the step approximation and the order parameter equilibrates to zero in the long-time limit for $\gf > \gcdyn$, then the omission of the order parameter contributions is fully consistent with the following analysis.

 Given the quadratic nature of the spherical model, one may calculate the overlap function

 analytically.
 The representation of the time-dependent harmonic oscillator wave functions in position space reads